-The subsequent chapters in this Relatioinal Reporting Developer's Guide are organized by task.
-Besides going to the chapters that discuss tasks of interet, make sure you check out the "Development and Troubleshooting Tips" on page 149 for essential tips that will aid you in your report development.
+The subsequent chapters in this Relational Reporting Developer's Guide are organized by task.
+Besides going to the chapters that discuss tasks of interest, make sure you check out Chapter 11, "Development and Troubleshooting Tips," on page 87 for essential tips that will aid you in your report development.
 The Blox Sampler - Relational Reporting example set in the Application Studio has live examples that demonstrate many of the tasks detailed in this book.

+Chapter 4.
 Accessing and Retrieving Data